ant-design/ant-design/components/tooltip/demo/disabled.md

 ## en-US

-The Tooltip can be disabled by setting title="".
+The Tooltip can be disabled by setting `title=""`.